Seneca white deer: Future of the herd

 In 2016, the 7,000 acre property was sold to local businessman Earl Martin of Seneca Iron Works for $900,000 and established as Deer Haven Park, LLC.
 An agreement was later made between Martin and Dennis Money, founder of Seneca White Deer, Inc., to lease part of the land and operate it as a conservation park for the white deer.
 Following renovations to the fencing and construction of a welcome center and museum, Seneca White Deer park opened for tours in November 2017, ending December 29, 2019.
 Tours reopened on Saturdays on June 27, 2020, as self-guided auto tours with the option to download an auto tour app.
-The current plans for the depot are to preserve the +/- 200 deer left through strategic investment and innovation.
+The current plans for the depot are to preserve the approximately 200 deer left through strategic investment and innovation.